Freeongoo/spring-examples/rest-jpa/readme.md

 For main and test dirs:
 `cp application.properties.dist application.properties`

+# Examples of implementations

-## With only one entity Employee, without relations
+## With only one entity "Employee", without relations

+See controller: `/src/main/java/hello/controller/single/EmployeeController.java`

+It should be noted that this controller uses the technique of inserting a successfully created or updated object as a link to the header

 JPA Employee: